XeroBis/financial_sentiment_analysis/README.md

 - Fine-tune LMs for Sentiment Analysis (BERT, RoBERTa, AlBERT, DistilBERT...):

   - Fine-tuning pre-trained language models for sentiment analysis using transformers library.
-- Model Evaluation & Explainability:

-  - Evaluating models and using SHAP for model interpretability.
 - Pipeline:
   - Using pre-trained models to perform sentiment analysis on a set of randomly selected financial phrases.